FuelLabs/sway/docs/book/src/index.md

 **Q: Where can I find example Sway code?**

-You can find example applications built with Sway in the [Sway Applications repository](https://github.com/FuelLabs/sway-applications) on GitHub.
+You can find historical example applications built with Sway in the [Sway Applications repository](https://github.com/FuelLabs/sway-applications) on GitHub.
+That repository contains version-pinned legacy snapshots, so check its status matrix before copying an example into a current project.
 You can also find projects building on Fuel in the [Fuel ecosystem home](https://app.fuel.network/ecosystem).

 **Q: What is the standard library?**